Andaman and Nicobar Command: Historic and contemporary geostrategic soft and hard power

 The area in and around ANC influence zone is part of historic Greater India which was dotted with numerous Indianised Hindu-Buddhist kingdoms.
-Since 45-47 CE, several ancient Indian empires, such as Chola, Chalukya, Kalinga[Modern Odisha] and Andra traded and exerted Indian cultural influence over Southeast Asia through Malacca Strait.
-From 16 to 20th century colonial western powers fought against each other for control of this maritime route, trade and the region.
+Since 45-47 CE, several ancient Indian empires, such as the Chola, Chalukya, Kalinga [modern Odisha] and Andra traded and exerted Indian cultural influence over Southeast Asia through the Malacca Strait.
+From the 16th to 20th century, colonial western powers fought against each other for control of this maritime route, trade and the region.

 The 750-km long Andaman and Nicobar archipelago consists of a chain of 572 islands.
 It is located about 1200 km from mainland India, merely 40 km from Myanmar, 160 km from Indonesia and 550 km from Thailand.
 India's Landfall Island is 40 km from Myanmar's Coco Islands.
 India's southernmost territory Indira Point is 135 km north of Indonesia's northernmost territory Rondo Island.
 India's Tillangchong island (north of Camorta Island in Nicobar) is just 440 km from Thailand's Ko Huyong (Similan Islands group).
 India's Campbell Bay on Great Nicobar Island is 488 km from Thailand's Ko Racha (Racha Noi Island in Phuket Province).
-Campbell Bay is also 630 km from Malaysia's nearest island Langkawi.
+Campbell Bay is also 630 km from Malaysia's nearest island ,Langkawi.